sylvinite/pipeline-provision/README.md

 where `<site>` should be `upps` for `funk_004', and `sthlm` for `funk_006`.

 Then to get the crontab for each func account loaded a manual `crontab /lupus/ngi/conf/crontab_<site>` needs to be run.
 The crontab files includes an autoreload, so next time a new versoin of the crontab is deployed the crontab for the func account should after a while be appropriately reloaded.

+Finally each func account needs to create the ngi_pipeline dirs for logs and dbs in respective project area.
+The `funk_004` user should e.g run `/lupus/ngi/resources/create_ngi_pipeline_dirs.sh ngi2016001`.

 ## Note on re-compiling software